MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/build-learning-and-training-experiences-for-employees.md

 ### Step 1: Understand your organizational needs

 Take inventory of all organizational departments, teams, and disciplines.
 Are there any legally required continued learning mandates for any employee groups in your organization?
 How many?
 Is there a broad range of disciplines and areas of expertise across your organization?
 Is there a certain budget that needs to be set and adhered to for learning and training resources?
-Set aside time to list all foctors out to get a full scope of what is needed.
+Set aside time to list all factors out to get a full scope of what is needed.

 ### Step 2: List and categorize all learning objectives